solomon-211/healthhub-medical-finder/README.md

 - Implemented comprehensive logging

 ### Challenge 4: User Experience on Mobile
-**Problem**: Initial design wasn't mobile-friendly; buttons were too small, text was hard to read.
+**Initial design not being mobile-friendly; buttons were small, and hard for the text to read

 **Solution**:
-- Adopted mobile-first responsive design
+- Mobile-first responsive design
-- Implemented CSS Grid and Flexbox
+- Used CSS Grid and Flexbox
 - Tested on multiple device sizes
 - Added touch-friendly button sizing (minimum 44px)

 ### Challenge 5: API Key Security
-**Problem**: Risk of API keys being exposed in public repository.
+**Problem**: API keys' security purpose from being exposed in a public repository.

 **Solution**:
 - Created `.gitignore` to exclude configuration files